 Housing costs in Laupahoehoe are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Laupahoehoe is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Laupahoehoe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Laupahoehoe is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Laupahoehoe who work in office and administrative support (17.59%), sales jobs (11.73%), and management occupations (10.49%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Laupahoehoe has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Laupahoehoe has few renters and college students.
 But the biggest reason it is quieter in Laupahoehoe than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Laupahoehoe may be for you.